Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 Explore the Best General Liability Insurance in Pennsylvania by Industry

-A Pittsburgh catering company and an Erie construction contractor both need general liability insurance, but their coverage priorities look completely different.
-Caterers worry about food poisoning claims, while contractors focus on property damage during renovations.
+A Pittsburgh catering company and an Erie construction contractor both need general liability insurance.
+Their coverage priorities differ sharply: caterers worry about food poisoning claims.
+Contractors need protection from property damage during renovations.

-The rankings below identify which insurers perform best for different Pennsylvania industries, factoring in the typical claims each business type faces and how well carriers price and handle those risks.
-Use these rankings to find coverage built for your operation.
+The rankings below cover insurers by Pennsylvania industry, based on the claims common to each business type and how well insurers price and handle those risks.

 What Determines the Best General Liability Insurance for Pennsylvania Businesses